On the o-minimal Hilbert's fifth problem

 \item[(b)] for each $k>0$, the $k$-torsion subgroup of $G$ is isomorphic to $({\ZZ}/k{\ZZ})^n$, and

 \item[(c)] the o-minimal cohomology algebra over ${\QQ}$ of $G$ is isomorphic to the exterior algebra over ${\QQ}$ with $n$ generators of degree one. \end{enumerate} \end{thm}

-As pointed out in \cite{HPePi08} (see Remark 4 and the end of Section 8), the proof of the Pillay's conjecture given in that paper requires the presence of an ambient real closed field only in two places, namely, in the computation of $m$-torsion subgroups of definably compact abelian groups \cite{eo} and in the following fact on the theory of generic definable subsets first proved in o-minimal expansions of real closed fields in \cite[Theorem 2.1]{PePi07}.
+As pointed out in \cite{HPePi08} (see Remark 4 and the end of Section 8), the proof of Pillay's conjecture given in that paper requires the presence of an ambient real closed field only in the following two places: (i) in the computation of $m$-torsion subgroups of definably compact abelian groups \cite{eo} and, (ii) in the following fact on the theory of generic definable subsets first proved in o-minimal expansions of real closed fields in \cite[Theorem 2.1]{PePi07}, using heavily the work of Dolich \cite{dol} on dividing and forking in o-minimal structures .

 \begin{fact} Let $G$ be a definably compact group defined over a small model ${\mathbb M}_0.$ If $X\subseteq G$ is a closed definable subset, then the set of ${\mathbb M}_0$-conjugates of $X$ is finitely consistent if and only if $X$ has a point in ${\mathbb M}_0$. \end{fact}